Coreyml26/hello_world/README.md

 # hello_world
-I am currently working in the edits branch.
+I am currently working in the master branch.